-Our Class A common stock is listed on NASDAQ.
-Under the NASDAQ listing standards, independent directors must constitute a majority of a listed company's board.
-In addition, the NASDAQ listing standards require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating committees be independent.
-Under the NASDAQ listing standards, a director will only qualify as an "independent director" if, in the opinion of that listed company's board of directors, that director does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Our Class A common stock is listed on Nasdaq.
+Under the Nasdaq listing standards, independent directors must constitute a majority of a listed company's board.
+In addition, the Nasdaq listing standards require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating committees be independent.
+Under the Nasdaq listing standards, a director will only qualify as an "independent director" if, in the opinion of that listed company's board of directors, that director does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

-Audit committee members must also satisfy the additional independence criteria set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the NASDAQ listing standards.
-Compensation committee members must also satisfy the additional independence criteria set forth in Rule 10C-1 under the Exchange Act and the NASDAQ listing standards.
+Audit committee members must also satisfy the additional independence criteria set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the Nasdaq listing standards.
+Compensation committee members must also satisfy the additional independence criteria set forth in Rule 10C-1 under the Exchange Act and the Nasdaq listing standards.

 Our board has undertaken a review of the independence of each director.
-Based on information provided by each director concerning his or her background, employment and affiliations, our board has determined that Ms. Archambeau, Mr. Dixon, Mr. Grady, Mr. Horowitz, Mr. Kourey, Ms. Saeger, Mr. Stankey and Ms. Wilson do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the NASDAQ listing standards.
+Based on information provided by each director concerning his or her background, employment and affiliations, our board has determined that Ms. Archambeau, Mr. Dixon, Mr. Grady, Mr. Horowitz, Ms. Saeger, Mr. Stankey and Ms. Wilson do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the Nasdaq listing standards.
+The board also previously determined that Mr. Kourey, who served on our board prior to becoming our CFO in March 2021, was "independent" under the applicable rules and regulations of the SEC and the Nasdaq listing standards.
 In making these determinations, our board considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and any of their affiliated funds, and any transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."